wworrall/hook-cmd/README.md

 ## Run as service (recommended)

-Note the following may only be accurate for Ubuntu
+May only be accurate for Ubuntu

 1. Place the following in to a file named `/etc/systemd/system/hook-cmd.service`.